jetaggart/te/README.md

 # te - universal test runner

 Well.. soon to be universal test runner.
 The vision is to build a generic command line interface for running tests.
 Because no one uses a single language anymore.
-Supports RSpec.
+Supports `rspec` and `minitest`.

 ## Usage